plan-be/iode/doc/source/reports_execution_commands.rst

 Syntax::

-    #Prompt VarName Question
+    #prompt varname question
-    Question := question to be asked
+    question := question to be asked
-    VarName := name used to refer to the content (text) of the
+    varname := name used to refer to the content (text) of the
                macro (the name must start with a letter and not
                exceed 10 characters)